 Sometimes it's inevitable that the fridge will get jam-packed, especially if you're going to be entertaining or hosting guests.
 But whenever possible, try to keep your fridge clean and clutter-free so that you can easily see what's in there and avoid having things get lost in the shuffle.

 Take inventory of your fridge on a regular basis and make a list of any leftovers or ingredients that are close to going bad.
-Freeze whatever can be frozen and make a plan to use up whatever needs to be eaten quickly.
 If you like to cook, you can play your own version of "Chopped" to see how creative you can get with the foods you have available.